ftyers/docs/_2015-08-23-uppsala/tokenization.md

 ### Vietnamese

 "As a result of influence from the Chinese writing system, each syllable in Vietnamese is written separately as if it were a word.
-In the past, syllables in multisyllabic words were concatenated with hyphens, but this practice had died out, and hyphenation is now reserved for foreign borrowings." [https://en.wikipedia.org/wiki/Vietnamese_alphabet#Structure]
+In the past, syllables in multisyllabic words were concatenated with hyphens, but this practice had died out, and hyphenation is now reserved for foreign borrowings."[2](https://en.wikipedia.org/wiki/Vietnamese_alphabet#Structure)

     Đảng  Cộng⎵sản  Việt⎵Nam
     Party Communist Vietnam